Lasagne alla Bolognese: The Recipe

 The perfect dish for a big family celebration: Lasagne alla Bolognese

 Although there is no one fixed dish served for Christmas dinner in Italy, the general emphasis is on hearty, robust, decadent food.
-A traditional lasagna with its layers of rich ragù, creamy béchamel sauce and silky egg pasta ticks all the boxes and can be prepared in large quantities, making it the ideal dish for a big family celebration.
+A traditional lasagne with its layers of rich ragù, creamy béchamel sauce, and silky egg pasta ticks all the boxes and can be prepared in large quantities, making it the ideal dish for a big family celebration.

-The secret is in the slow-cooked meat sauce which, although simple to prepare, requires a long cooking time to really melt the flavours together.
+The secret to a showstopping lasagne is in the slow-cooked meat sauce which, although simple to prepare, requires a long cooking time to really melt the flavors together.
 However, the good news is that the dish can be prepared in advance then simply baked in the oven when required.
 Although homemade pasta is always the best, you can save time by using pre-prepared fresh pasta sheets.

-As with most traditional Italian dishes, every family has its own lasagna recipe.
+As with most traditional Italian dishes, every family has its own lasagne recipe.
 Here is how we like to make it.
-The recipe serves 6.